S0AndS0/Perinoid_Pipes/ReadMe.md

 EOF
 ```
  > The output of all of above example pipe write commands should appear in
- original terminal with `----GPG Beguin...` and `-----End...` lines preceding
+ original terminal with `----GPG Begin...` and `-----End...` lines preceding
  and ending each interaction.

 Next example is different though...